tyehle/tyehle.github.io/_posts/2015-10-31-python_compiler.md

 result = 3*x + 4*y
 ```

-would be interally represented after parsing and desugaring as
+would be internally represented after parsing and desugaring as

 ```racket
 '(Assign (targets (Name result))